Executive Reporting Cadence

 What is leadership cadence?

-Leadership cadence is the fixed rhythm of reporting, decision-making, and execution review.
+Leadership cadence is the fixed rhythm of submission, review, and correction.

 A Plus Button Icon